Creating Spark Applications to Access Aerospike Database

 2.9.0 is likely to be the last release which is compatible with the Apache Spark 2.4.7 binary.
 Aerospike has ceased developing new features to support Spark 2.x.y.
 However, we will make bug fixes available until October 12, 2023.
-Please plan to move to Apache Spark 3.0.x and use Aerospike Connect for Spark version 3.x.y.
+Please plan to move to Apache Spark 3.x and use the corresponding latest connector version.

 Jar naming convention:

-To support multiple spark versions, we have changed jar naming convention.
+To support multiple spark versions, we have changed the jar naming convention.

-supported spark version is 3.1.x and all the internal libraries are shaded.
+aerospike-spark-3.3.0_spark3.1_allshaded.jarindicates the release version is 3.3.0, the supported spark version is 3.1.x and all the internal libraries are shaded.
+Similarly,

-aerospike-spark-3.3.0_spark3.1_clientunshaded.jar indicates that all libraries except aerospike java client are shaded.
+aerospike-spark-3.3.0_spark3.1_clientunshaded.jarindicates that all libraries except the aerospike java client are shaded.

 To find out when these different versions of the Spark connector were released, see the "Aerospike Connect for Spark Release Notes".

 Although Aerospike Connect for Spark was tested with versions of Apache Spark, it should work with the Spark versions available in DataProc in Google Cloud Platform (GCP) and EMR in Amazon Web Services (AWS).